xoolive/traffic/docs/user_guide/gui.rst

-How to use the traffic Graphical User Interface?
+How to use the traffic graphical user interface?
 ================================================

 The traffic library comes with a Qt Graphical user interface (GUI) designed